xiezhongzhao/Contrast_Enhancement/README.md

 ```

-2. If you wanna test the algorithm, you can enter this command as follows:
+2. If you wanna test the algorithm, you can put the images into data file and enter this command as follows:
 ```
 python test.py -name *.jpg -gamma 0.00
 ```